 Detoxification is the process of eliminating a substance from your body.
-Drug and alcohol detox is the first step on the road to recovery.
+Drug and alcohol detox is often the first step on the road to recovery.
 Anyone who has been physically and psychologically dependent upon a drug will need to cleanse themselves of the drug in order to heal.
 A detox program offers support and medical care during this challenging time.

 Detoxification may bring uncomfortable experiences that can last up to 72 hours after the drug’s last use.
 Withdrawal symptoms may be more or less intense, depending on the severity of the addiction.
-It’s important to know that because withdrawal experiences can be challenging, the first 72 hours is often the window in which people want to desperately reach for the drug again in order to avoid the discomfort.
+It’s important to know that because withdrawal experiences can be challenging, the first 72 hours is often the window in which people want to desperately reach for the drug again in order to avoid discomfort.
 Yet, if they can make it through the first few days of detoxification, they are more likely to continue without relapse.

 Also, keep in mind that 72 hours is an estimate.
 Depending upon the substance, this window of time could be either more or less than 72 hours.
 What’s important to remember is that the first few days of detox may be the most challenging.
-Similarly, the effects that a person experiences during detox will vary depending upon the drug, length of use, and addiction severity.
+Similarly, the effects that a person experiences during detox will vary depending on the drug, length of use, and addiction severity.
 Learn more about the detox process and reach out to a luxury rehab and recovery center for support today.

 Common Withdrawal Symptoms